GSA/fedramp-automation/src/validations/constraints/STYLE.md

 State: Recommended

 Guidance: Developers SHOULD define a Metaschema constraint with a `message` field that provides contextual hints when it is for an individual item of a sequence (i.e. occurrences of a flag, field, or assembly have a `max-occurs` greater than 1) that conforms to an OSCAL model.
 If there is an identifier, name, or brief label (of five words or less) as applicable.
 Messages SHOULD NOT provide hints with machine-oriented data (i.e. fields or flags of [type UUID](https://pages.nist.gov/metaschema/specification/datatypes/#uuid)).
-Instead, message hints should deference machine-oriented data to provide human-oriented clues as recommended above.
+Instead, message hints should dereference machine-oriented data to provide human-oriented clues as recommended above.

 #### FRR15 Conformant Example